AG-Run/Transcriptomics_from_scratch/README.md

 # Transcriptomics_from_scratch
-This is a pipeline to perform data filtering, and mapping using RNA-Seq data in HPC enviroment running using slurm files
+This is a pipeline to perform data filtering, and mapping using RNA-Seq data in HPC enviroment using slurm files

 ## Data quality analysis using FASTQC
 To determine the data quality run the command (slurm)